nperry248/Roam/README.md

 # Roam

 A full-stack mobile travel tracker built with React Native (Expo) and Supabase.
+Built originally for study abroad experiences.

 ## Features